TITLE XII

 (f) A renewable energy facility.

-(g) Any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI.
+(h) Any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI.

-VIII. ""Filing'' means the date on which the application is first submitted to the committee.
+IX.
+"Filing" means the date on which the application is first submitted to the committee.

-IX. ""Person'' means any individual, group, firm, partnership, corporation, cooperative, municipality, political subdivision, government agency or other organization.
+X. "Person" means any individual, group, firm, partnership, corporation, cooperative, municipality, political subdivision, government agency or other organization.

-XI. ""Petitioner'' means a person filing a petition meeting any of the following conditions:
+XI.
+"Petitioner" means a person filing a petition meeting any of the following conditions:

 (a) A petition endorsed by 100 or more registered voters in the host community or host communities.